 Exchange Places to Avoid

-Avoid this exchange place situated next to Steak house (used to be Dino's) on Av.
+Avoid this exchange place situated next to the Steak house (used to be Dino's) on Av.
 Castelló, opposite el barrel down the side of villa Benidorm Hotel

-Exchange places to avoid - This one is situated next to the Benidorm Centre Hotel, on Calle Gerona, towards the Old Town on the Avenida del Doctor Orts Llorca which uses the same practice as the places above.
+Exchange places to avoid - situated next to the Benidorm Centre Hotel, on Calle Gerona, towards the Old Town on the Avenida del Doctor Orts Llorca which uses the same practice as the places above.

 SAFE Places to exchange your money and the exchange rate can be found HERE

-Over the last few months you may have noticed that a lot of new ATM machines have been installed all over the town....
+Over the last few years, you may have noticed that a lot of new ATM machines have been installed all over the town....
 DO NOT use these unless in an emergency.
-The reason there are so many of these around is because they make money out of people using them....
+The reason there are so many of these arounds is because they make money out of people using them....

 Read more tips and advice on how to get the best out of your money abroad HERE

 Wherever you are in the world always use the Local Currency so if paying by card accept the EURO option in the shops.